cashapp/misk-web/RELEASING.md

 - Commit all code changes with a commit message starting with `[RELEASE] 0.1.3-4.`

+- Use `rush change` to update the Changelog.
+Commit and squash these changes into the `[RELEASE] X.Y.Z-Q` commit.

 - 🎉 Congratulations!
 You've released a new set of `@misk` packages!
 Downstream `misk-web` tabs can now simply update the `version` in their `miskTab.json` and on their next build, they will start using the latest packages.

 ## Deprecating